-Scenario 3: A retailer that processes hundreds of transactions a day, has the point of sale system go down and they can’t process and record transactions.
+Scenario 3: A retail business that processes hundreds of transactions a day, has the point of sale system go down and they can’t process and record transactions.

-Scenario 4: A financial institution that lost its transactional data due to flood damage at their data centre.
+Scenario 4: A financial institution that lost its transactional data due to hurricane damage at their data center.

 In the next post, I’ll dig into specifically how you can protect your data as well as what you should consider when researching a business continuity solution which will ensure your data is protected, no matter where it lives.